-- Challenge you to solve a number of real-world business problems. - Give you hands-on experience with SVG, XPath, XSL-FO, and XSLT. - Introduce you to Apache's Xalan-J 2.7.0, an industry-standard XSL processor, to Apache's FOP 0.20.5, an XSL-FO processor, and to Adobe SVG Viewer 3.0x, an SVG viewer.
+- Challenge you to solve a number of real-world business problems. - Give you hands-on experience with SVG, XPath, XSL-FO, and XSLT. - Introduce you to Apache's Xalan-J 2.7.0, an industry-standard XSL processor, to Apache's FOP 0.93, an XSL-FO processor, and to Adobe SVG Viewer 3.x.